-These are delicious to serve with Honey Mustard Dipping Sauce or your other favorite dips!
+These pretzels are delicious to serve with Beer Cheese (for Pretzels), Honey Mustard Dipping Sauce, or your other favorite dipping sauces!

 If you're looking for more sourdough discard recipes, try these Sourdough Discard Bagels, these Sourdough Discard Garlic Rolls, or these Sourdough Discard Cinnamon Rolls.